ds300/derivablejs/README.md

 Sure it's a tad more verbose, but *this is JS*; I'm not a miracle worker.

 [Reagent](https://github.com/reagent-project/reagent)'s `atom`/`reaction` stack can handle runtime graph composition too (like Havelock, it uses dereference-capturing to infer edges).
 Reagent also does automatic memory management!
-Unfortunately, it can only do laziness for 'active' derivation branches.
+Unfortunately, it doesn't do transactions and can only do laziness for 'active' derivation branches.

 ```clojure
 (ns test-ratom